Home

 -

-if the airway is clear (e.g. can talk, cry or not); if breathing is adequate
+is clear (e.g. can talk, cry or not); if breathing is adequate and circulation

-and circulation is normal (observe colour of the face, depth and rate of
+is normal (observe colour of the face, depth and rate of breathing).

-but the airway is clear, breathing & circulation are normal, place in
+the airway is clear, breathing & circulation are normal, place in a lateral

 CALLING FOR HELP